sam6816/nqueens/README.md

 [0]  1.  fffd     4     1 -->     9895
 [0]  2.  fffb     8     2 -->     9331
 [0]  3.  fff7    10     4 -->     8757
-[0]  4.  ffef    20     8 -->     8123
+[0]  4.  ffef    20     8 -->     8123   <- min.
 [0]  5.  ffdf    40    10 -->     8151
 [0]  6.  ffbf    80    20 -->     8171
 [0]  7.  ff7f   100    40 -->     8232
 N16 --> 141812

 This shows that the side queen(s) actually first take the lead: it pays off to let *one* of the diagonal threats run off the board immediately.

 Here after 9, 10 and 11 rows: